Diabetes Clinical Trials

 - All participants will have to present a signed informed consent form before they can be enrolled

 Sound good?
 Give us a call at (386) 785-2400 if you have any other questions.

 Study related care including physical examinations, laboratory services and study medications are all provided to participants free of charge.
 Please feel free to contact us if you have any further questions about how you can be compensated for your participation.

 Type 2 diabetes (T2D) tends to develop slowly, unlike most cases of type 1 diabetes, so people could be living with T2D for years without knowing anything is wrong.
 Patients with type 2 diabetes can experience the following symptoms:

 - Unexplained weight loss

 - Blurry vision

 - Dark patches of skin (acanthosis nigricans)

-Please Note: A member of our dedicated staff should be available during office hours if you have any questions about our diabetes clinical trials or any of our other enrolling studies.
+Please Note: A member of our dedicated staff should be available during office hours (7 AM to 5 PM) if you have any questions about our diabetes clinical trials or any of our other enrolling studies.
 Please give us a call at (386) 785-2400.